Skip to main content Skip to secondary navigation

 Course Description

 As social creatures, we may know "who" we "are."
 How does our sense of self shape our interactions with those around us?
 How does literature provide a particular medium not only for self-expression but also for meditations on the construction of the self?
 Don't we tell stories in response to the question, "Who are you?"
 We give our lives flesh and blood when telling how we process the world.
 A key part of understanding ethnicity is that it is relational, defined against another ethnicity, and that it never stands alone; it helps us diagnose larger social and historical issues.
-We will embark upon an inquiry into both the formal and aesthetic properties of literary works and their location in our social, political, cultural, and personal lives.
-We will embark upon an inquiry into both the formal and aesthetic properties of literary works and their location in our social, political, cultural, and personal lives.

-This course fulfills the second-level Writing and Rhetoric Requirement (WRITE 2) and emphasizes oral and multimedia presentation.
+This course fulfills the second-level Writing and Rhetoric Requirement (WRITE-2) and emphasizes oral and multimedia presentation.

-Meet the Instructor
+Meet the Instructor: David Palumbo-Liu

 David Palumbo-Liu